Irish Guards: Second World War

-1945 – 2019
+1945–2019

-After the war, the regiment was reduced to a single battalion.
+After the war, the regiment was reduced to a single battalion, with the 2nd Battalion being placed in suspended animation and the 3rd Battalion being disbanded.
 In 1947, the 1st Battalion deployed to Palestine to perform internal security duties there.
 It was then posted to the Suez Canal Zone in Egypt, remaining there until the British withdrawal in 1956.
 The regiment continued to serve in troubled regions such as Cyprus and Aden throughout the 1950s and 1960s.
 During this time they were also part of the British Army of the Rhine (BAOR) in Germany on a number of occasions.
 They also served as the garrison of Hong Kong from 1970 to 1972.

 The Irish Guards were one of the few regiments in the British Army initially exempt from service in Northern Ireland during The Troubles.
 However, a Provisional Irish Republican Army (IRA) bomb blasted a bus carrying members of the regiment band to Chelsea Barracks in October 1981.
 39 people (23 soldiers and 16 others) were wounded and two civilians were killed.
 1992 saw the regiment finally carry out its first tour-of-duty in Northern Ireland, based in County Fermanagh.

 The Irish Guards were involved in the Balkans Conflicts when they were deployed to Macedonia and Kosovo in 1999 and were the first British unit to enter the Kosovan capital city of Pristina on 12 June.
 The regiment played a significant role in the initial stages of the Iraq War as part of the 7th Armoured Brigade and they led the British advance into Basra in March 2003.
 The Irish Guards deployed to Iraq on Operation Telic 10 in 2007.
 In 2010, the regiment deployed on their first tour of duty to Afghanistan.
 Number 2 Company deployed to Afghanistan in 2013 as a Brigade Operations Company.

 In 2014 the entire regiment deployed to Cyprus to patrol the buffer zone as part of Operation Tosca 20.
 Following the Manchester Arena bombing, the Irish Guards were deployed in London to guard key locations, including the Ministry of Defence building in Whitehall, as part of Operation Temperer.
 Later that year Number 1 Company deployed to the Falkland Islands as the Roulement Infantry Company while Number 2 Company deployed to Thailand on an overseas training exercise where they worked alongside the Thai Army.

-2019 – 2020
+2019–2020

 December 2019 saw the Irish Guards deploy on two operations concurrently.
-Number 1 Company deployed to South Sudan on Operation Trenton and the rest of the Battalion deployed to Iraq on Operation Shader, training Iraqi Security Forces in the mission to defeat Daesh.
+Number 1 Company deployed to South Sudan on Operation Trenton and the rest of the battalion deployed to Iraq on Operation Shader, training Iraqi Security Forces in the mission to defeat Daesh.
 However, the deployment rapidly changed in January 2020 with the escalation of the 2019–20 Persian Gulf crisis following the American strike on Major General Qasem Soleimani.
 The Irish Guards' mission changed from training to force protection in order to protect British assets in Iraq from possible retaliation by Iran.
 Eventual de-escalation saw the Irish Guards resume their original mission.